dmbarbour/glas/docs/GlasNamespaces.md

 The current NSOp type makes it difficult to rename or delete 'food' without also renaming or deleting 'foodie'.
 To prevent this problem, we'll assume 'prefix unique' names: no full name is a prefix of another name.
 An evaluator of NSOp might issue a warning when it detects names are not prefix unique.
 A front-end compiler might reserve '#' then implicitly define 'food#' and 'foodie#' under the hood, ensuring prefix uniqueness by default.

-For the remainder of this document, the compiler added suffix is implicit.

 ## Common Usage Patterns

 * A 'rename' involves both 'mv' and 'ln' operations with the same Map.
 We'll almost never use 'ln' except as part of a full rename, but it's separated to simplify optimizations and rewrite rules.